-Megaphthalma pallida $\$
+Megaphthalma pallida $\ref{eq:started}$

 A reddish brown species with a somewhat greyish thorax with a pair of dark longitudinal dark stripes either side of the dorsocentrals rows.
 Abdomen pale with narrow, dark terminal bands on the tergites.
 Head pale except for the ocellar triangle.
 Antennae yellow with a long haired arista.
 Proboscis and palps both rather narrower than is usual in the family.
 Legs yellow.
-Wing length: \bigcirc 4.0 - 4.9 - 5.4 mm (15); \bigcirc 4.3 - 5.2 - 5.8 mm (13).
+Wing length: 3° 4.0 - 4.9 - 5.5 mm (15); 9° 4.3 - 5.3 - 5.8 mm (13).

 According to Collin (1958) it is widely distributed in wooded district, but recent experience suggests that it is rather infrequently encountered and usually in damp woodland.
 For example, it was caught in reasonable numbers by Malaise traps set in damp woodland on Oxfordshire Fens.
 The larva is unknown.
+It has been recorded from 54 hectads in total and from 34 since 1990.
+Distribution map.